moneymatchgaming-crypto/thechristianreporter/RSS2JSON_SETUP.md

 ## Step 3: Test the Setup

-The site will now fetch real news from 40+ Christian RSS feeds!
-If the API key is not configured, it will fall back to sample data.
+The site will now fetch real Christian news from RSS feeds!
+If the API key is not configured, it will fall back to CORS proxies.

 ## Pricing
 - **Free tier**: 1,000 requests per day